jaycarrr/resort-website/README.md

 ## Description

-_{This website was created for the purpsose of making money}_
+This website was created for the purpsose of making money

 ## Setup/Installation Requirements

 * Open web browser
 * Navigate to https://jaycarrr.github.io/resort-website/
-* Profit
+* Profit :money_mouth_face:

-_{Leave nothing to chance!
+Leave nothing to chance!
 You want it to be easy for potential users, employers and collaborators to run your app.
 Do I need to run a server?
 How should I set up my databases?
 Is there other code this application depends on?
-We recommend deleting the project from your desktop, re-cloning the project from GitHub, and writing down all the steps necessary to get the project working again.}_
+We recommend deleting the project from your desktop, re-cloning the project from GitHub, and writing down all the steps necessary to get the project working again.

 ## Known Bugs